-You may be entitled to transferring the pension entitlements you have obtained abroad to Germany.
+You may be entitled to transfer the pension entitlements you have obtained abroad to Germany.
 However, this applies only to countries in the EU and the EEA and for Switzerland, and only to any of these countries that you spent at least a year working in.
 You will need to furnish form PD U1 as proof of insurance.
 Click here to go to a register of foreign agencies that can issue form PD U1.
 If in doubt, contact Deutsche Rentenversicherung (German Pension Insurance) for advice.

 A point to remember: It’s a good idea to collect all your certificates, diplomas etc. that can serve as proof of employment.